Jeremy Clarkson’s daughter speaks out against father’s Meghan Markle rant

-‘I stand against everything that my dad wrote’: Jeremy Clarkson’s daughter speaks out against Meghan Markle rant
+‘I stand against everything that dad wrote’: Jeremy Clarkson’s daughter speaks out against Meghan Markle rant

 ‘I remain standing in support of those that are targeted with online hatred,’ said podcast host

-Jeremy Clarkson’s daughter, the podcast host Emily Clarkson, has spoken out against her father’s recent comments on Meghan Markle.
+Jeremy Clarkson’s daughter, the podcast host Emily Clarkson, has spoken out against her father’s recent comments about the Duchess of Sussex.

-In a newspaper column this week, Clarkson wrote that he despises the Duchess of Sussex “on a cellular level” and dreams of people throwing “excrement” at her in the street.
+In a newspaper column this week, Clarkson wrote that he despises the duchess “on a cellular level” and dreams of people throwing “excrement” at her in the street.

 He also wrote that he hates Meghan more than Rose West, the serial killer who collaborated with her husband Fred in the torture and murder of young women and children.

-Clarkson’s comments, written in The Sun on Friday 16 December in response to the Harry and Meghan documentary on Netflix, were widely condemned as “vile and disgusting”.
+Clarkson’s comments, published in The Sun on Friday 16 December in response to the Harry and Meghan documentary on Netflix, were widely condemned as “vile and disgusting”.

 Posting on her Instagram Stories on Sunday 18 December, Emily, 28, wrote: “My views are and have always been clear when it comes to misogyny, bullying and the treatment of women by the media.